 CBN, or cannabinol, doesn’t start out as CBN.
-As THC ages and comes into contact with oxygen (oxidizes) it turns into CBN.
+As THC ages and comes into contact with oxygen it turns (oxidizes) into CBN.
 Although CBN is structurally similar to CBD, the benefits are unique and researchers are excited to learn more about this cannabinoid.
 So far, some of the published studies on CBN include:

 So yes, your old, dried out cannabis that you forgot to put in an air-tight jar will be brimming with CBN.
 But fear not, you may not have to search for improperly-stored buds forever since CBN infused products are already poised to hit the market soon.

-CBG, or cannabigerol, is relatively unknown in the medical world but the amount of potential benefits are staggering.
+CBG, or cannabigerol, is relatively unknown in the Western medical world but the amount of potential benefits are staggering.
 What’s interesting about CBG is that it’s the parent cannabinoid to both THC and CBD, meaning that THC and CBD initially start out as CBG.
-In a typical cannabis bud sample, CBG levels are typically lower than 1 percent.
+In a typical cannabis bud sample, CBG levels are generally lower than 1 percent.
 So far, some of the published studies on CBG include: